 BMO Harris Bank is an affirmative action/equal opportunity employer committed to providing a workplace free of discrimination or harassment where employees have an equal opportunity to utilize and develop their skills and ambitions.
-BMO Harris Bank complies with federal, state and local non-discrimination laws to ensure that all terms and conditions of employment are without regard to race, color, national origin, religion, sex, sexual orientation, gender identity/expression, marital status, age, military status, disability or any other status protected by law.
+BMO Harris Bank complies with federal, state and local non-discrimination laws to ensure that all terms and conditions of employment are without regard to race, color, national origin, religion, sex, sexual orientation, gender identity/expression, marital status, age, military or veteran status, disability or any other status protected by law.

 If, because of a medical condition or disability, you need a reasonable accommodation for any part of the employment process, please contact us at: firstname.lastname@example.org with the nature of your request and your contact information.

 BMO Harris is a member of BMO® Financial Group, whose most senior executives are members of the CEO's Council on the Equitable Workplace.
 They review the progress made towards achieving our diversity and inclusion goals which are aligned to our business strategies.
 A key goal of the Council is to ensure a workplace where each employee can bring their full potential to being a true advocate for the customer.

 The CEO's Council is supported by Diversity Councils (within business groups) and Affinity Groups (cross-enterprise groups which focus on a particular community).
 Employees within BMO Harris and from across BMO Financial Group are actively involved in increasing awareness and advocacy for diversity and inclusion.

 - AALPs (African American League of Professionals) Chicago and New York